UniversalDependencies/UD_Old_French-PROFITEROLE/README.md

 - `obl:advmod` : the double labelling accounts for the difficulty to decide between obl and advmod relations (`en` and `i`).

-We added some features:

-- `Morph=VFin` : finite verb
-- `Morph=VInf` : non-finite verb
-- `Morph=VPar` : verbal participle

 Consult [the language specific documentation](http://universaldependencies.org/fro/dep/index.html) for further details.

-# Acknowledgments
+## Acknowledgments

+UD_Old_French-PROFITEROLE results from the UD_Old_French-SRCMF as well as from the automatic annotation (PROFITEROLE project, 2017-2022) of other Old French texts (with the SRCMF corpus being used as a training corpus), which were/are then manually corrected along with the UD guidelines.
+The contributors to the syntactic part of the PROFITEROLE project were: Prévost, Sophie; Villemonte de la Clergerie, Eric; Regnault, Mathilde; Grobol, Loïc; Crabbé, Benoît; Dehouck, Mathieu; Lavrentiev, Alexei.

-UD_Old_French-SRCMF results from the conversion of (part of) the SRCMF corpus (Syntactic Reference Corpus of Medieval French [srcmf.org](srcmf.org)).
+UD_Old_French-SRCMF resulted from the conversion of (part of) the SRCMF corpus (Syntactic Reference Corpus of Medieval French [srcmf.org](srcmf.org)).

-The SRCMF corpus results from the SRCMF project which took place in 2008-2012, funded by the ANR (France) and the DFG (Germany), and supervised by Sophie Prévost and Achim Stein.
+The SRCMF corpus resulted from the SRCMF project which took place in 2008-2012, funded by the ANR (France) and the DFG (Germany), and supervised by Sophie Prévost and Achim Stein.

 The SRCMF project consisted in the manual syntactic annotation of 15 texts (251,000 tokens) from the 9th to 13th C. Part-of-speech tags were for most of them retrieved from the already existing tagging